Strong necessary conditions and Cauchy problem: Partial Differential Equations

 where the field variable $w$ consists of classical spin components:

-where $S^\alpha$ are componets of the classical spin. $I_{1}$ is density of the topological invariant:
+where $S^\alpha$ are components of the classical spin. $I_{1}$ is density of the topological invariant:

-We apply the strong necesseary conditions to (\ref{9}) and we obtain the system of dual equations, which can be also obtained as a two-dimensional version of the system of the dual equations derived in \cite{SokStSok}:
+We apply the strong necessary conditions to (\ref{9}) and we obtain the system of dual equations, which can be also obtained as a two-dimensional version of the system of the dual equations derived in \cite{SokStSok}:

 We make this system self-consistent by choosing $G_{n} = const$ ($n = 2, 3$) and (as in \cite{SokStSok} by choosing $G_{1} = \frac{i}{(1+ w w^{*})^{2}}$.
 Next, expressing the complex fields $w$ and $w^*$ by real fields: